 As is typical practice, a portion of our Scope 3 emissions are estimated.
-We will continue improving the quality of Scope 3 data over time as we refine our processes and gain access to improving data quality, our emissions baseline
+We will continue improving the quality of Scope 3 data over time as we refine our processes and gain access to more tenant and supplier data.
+As a result of improving data quality, our emissions baseline may change slightly over time and will be restated as necessary in future reports.